That's a lot of work, and it can take anywhere from ten days to ten months to finally convert a lead into a paying customer.

 You get these leads by setting up a sign-up form on your website, which allows users to give you their email address in exchange for information about your industry and company.

-In B2B terms, that means you get to send information to leads that encourages them to become new customers.
+In B2B marketing terms, that means you get to send information to leads that encourages them to become new customers.

 That information can be anything that will nudge your leads in the right direction, including pricing, client testimonials, and examples of your previous work.